 The Metrics view is currently provided as a Beta feature.

-Real-time metrics provide you with an insight into the behaviour and performance of your projects.
+Real-time metrics provide you with an insight into the behaviour and performance of your applications.

-Metrics are shown for each environment of your project.
+Metrics are shown for each environment of your application.

 You can select the period of the charts, and also zoom in for more detail by dragging over a particular section.

 Figures for RAM represent the total usage across the instances in each environment.
-RAM and the number of instances (deployed Docker containers running in parallel) are determined by the project’s subscription.
+RAM and the number of instances (deployed Docker containers running in parallel) are determined by the application’s subscription.

-A project with 2 instances of 2GB each has a total of 4GB RAM allocated to it.
-A bar in the memory usage chart that reaches 1.8GB for such a project would typically indicate that each instance is using around 900MB.
+An application with 2 instances of 2GB each has a total of 4GB RAM allocated to it.
+A bar in the memory usage chart that reaches 1.8GB for such an application would typically indicate that each instance is using around 900MB.

-Above 2GB per instance the project would have exceeded its RAM allocation.
-However, we include very generous head-room of 100% and operate soft limits, so that a project can exceed these limits for short periods without running into problems.
+Above 2GB per instance the application would have exceeded its RAM allocation.
+However, we include very generous head-room of 100% and operate soft limits, so that an application can exceed these limits for short periods without running into problems.

 When an individual instance reaches 200% of its nominal RAM allocation, errors will occur.